drinchev/phook/README.md

-Mandatory arguments to long options are mandatory for short options too -a, --after=COMMAND        executes command after the parent process has ended -e, --execute=COMMAND      executes command on start
-      --help                 display this help and exit
+Mandatory arguments to long options are mandatory for short options too -a, --after=COMMAND        executes command after the parent process has ended -e, --execute=COMMAND      executes command on start -p, --process=PID          waits for PID to exit instead of parent process -h, --help                 display this help and exit
       --version              output version information and exit
 ```